awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-managing.md

 ## Managing and monitoring connection pooling<a name="rds-proxy-connection-pooling-tuning"></a>

- As described in [Connection pooling](rds-proxy.howitworks.md#rds-proxy-connection-pooling), connection pooling is a crucial RDS Proxy feature\.
-Following, you can learn how to make the most efficient use of connection pooling and transaction\-level connection reuse \(multiplexing\)\.
+ As described in [Connection pooling](rds-proxy.howitworks.md#rds-proxy-connection-pooling), connection pooling is an important RDS Proxy feature\.
+Following, you can learn how to make efficient use of connection pooling\.

  Because the connection pool is managed by RDS Proxy, you can monitor it and adjust connection limits and timeout intervals without changing your application code\.

- For each proxy, you can specify an upper limit on the number of connections used by the connection pool\.
+ For each proxy, you can specify an upper limit on the number of database connections used by the connection pool\.
+This setting is represented by the **Connection pool maximum connections** field in the RDS Proxy console or the `MaxConnectionsPercent` parameter in the AWS CLI or API\.
 You specify the limit as a percentage\.
 This percentage applies to the maximum connections configured in the database\.
 The exact number varies depending on the DB instance size and configuration settings\.

  For example, suppose that you configured RDS Proxy to use 75 percent of the maximum connections for the database\.
 For MySQL, the maximum value is defined by the `max_connections` configuration parameter\.
 In this case, the other 25 percent of maximum connections remain available to assign to other proxies or for connections that don't go through a proxy\.
 In some cases, the proxy might keep less than 75 percent of the maximum connections open at a particular time\.
 Those cases might include situations where the database doesn't have many simultaneous connections, or some connections stay idle for long periods\.

  The overall number of connections available for the connection pool changes as you update the `max_connections` configuration setting that applies to an RDS DB instance or an Aurora cluster\.

  The proxy doesn't reserve all of these connections in advance\.
 Thus, you can specify a relatively large percentage, and those connections are only opened when the proxy becomes busy enough to need them\.

- You can choose how long to wait for a connection to become available for use by your application\.
-This setting is represented by the **Connection borrow timeout** option when you create a proxy\.
+ You can choose how long to wait for a database connection to become available for use by your application\.
+This setting is represented by the **Connection borrow timeout** field in the RDS Proxy console or the `ConnectionBorrowTimeout` parameter in the AWS CLI or API\.
 This setting specifies how long to wait for a connection to become available in the connection pool before returning a timeout error\.
 It applies when the number of connections is at the maximum, and so no connections are available in the connection pool\.
-It also applies if no writer instance is available because a failover operation is in process\.
+It also applies if no appropriate database instance is available to handle the request because, for example, a failover operation is in process\.
 Using this setting, you can set the best wait period for your application without having to change the query timeout in your application code\.

+You can control how actively the proxy closes idle database connections in the connection pool\.
+This setting is represented by the `MaxIdleConnectionsPercent` parameter of the `DBProxyTargetGroup` in the AWS CLI or API\.
+With a high value, the proxy leaves a high percentage of idle database connections open\.
+With a low value, the proxy closes a high percentage of idle database connections\.
+For Aurora MySQL, it's expressed as a percentage of the `max_connections` setting for the RDS DB instance or Aurora DB cluster used by the target group\.
+The default value is 50 percent\.
+To change the value of `MaxIdleConnectionsPercent`, use the CLI command [modify\-db\-proxy\-target\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-proxy-target-group.html) or the API operation [ModifyDBProxyTargetGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBProxyTargetGroup.html)\.

+**Note**
+RDS Proxy closes database connections after 24 hours when they are no longer in use\.
+The proxy performs this action regardless of the value of the maximum idle connections setting\.

 ## Avoiding pinning<a name="rds-proxy-pinning"></a>